SinisterSpatula/RetroflagGpiGuides/FileChecksEveryBoot.md

 We will need to modify the file `/etc/systemd/system/fake-hwclock.service.d/fsck.conf` with the following contents:

+(The directory /etc/systemd/system/ exists but fake-hwclock.service.d doesn't, so you'll have to create that first before editing the file.)

+* `sudo mkdir -p /etc/systemd/system/fake-hwclock.service.d/`

+* `sudo nano /etc/systemd/system/fake-hwclock.service.d/fsck.conf`

+Add this text below, and save the file.

 ```
 [Unit]
 Before=systemd-fsck-root.service
 ```
-The directory /etc/systemd/system/ exists but fake-hwclock.service.d doesn't, so you'll have to create that first before editing the file.

 ## Support Thread